qianrunyu/FootballTAL/README.md

 No logic coding in code behind file for better UI separation and easier unit testing.

+hard coded strings are stored in resrouces.resx in case there is a need for globalization.

 FootballClub.cs maps the structure in .csv file.
 Extra attributes such as errorFound and Smallest difference are store in FootballClubExtention.cs which inherites the parent class.

 There is a "continue on error" check box in UI which means if some errors found in the cell, the reading engine will ingore current row and continue on next row without stopping.